sassoftware/viya4-monitoring-kubernetes/samples/gke-monitoring/README.md

 `external.googleapis.com/prometheus`.
 You can also search for the base metric name (such as `go_memstats_alloc_bytes`).

-You can create charts and dashboards for viewing the SAS Viya metric data.
+You can create charts and dashboards for viewing the SAS Viya platform metric data.
 See the [Metric Explorer documentation](https://cloud.google.com/monitoring/charts/dashboards) for information about building charts and dashboards.